 This introductory style of question can be a multi-layered endeavor – but for now, I shall save the philosophies.

-I shall leave you with this parting thought, though: Asking why is the easy path.
+I will leave you with this parting thought, though: Asking why is the easy path.
 Asking why not is the road less traveled.

 And that, Adventurers.
 That is what this is all about.